A safe and effective COVID-19 vaccine is a critical component of the U.S. strategy to reduce COVID-19-related illnesses, hospitalizations, and deaths.

-A. Yes, people who have already had COVID-19 should plan to take the COVID-19 vaccine, because the science is currently inconclusive as to whether you will be naturally protected from a second COVID-19 infection in the future.
+A. Yes, people who have already had COVID-19 should plan to take the COVID-19 vaccine.
+A CDC report found the odds of COVID-19 among unvaccinated, previously infected adults were higher than the odds among fully vaccinated recipients with no previous documented infection.
 The CDC currently suggests that if you were infected with COVID-19 during the previous 90 days, it is likely that you still have immune protection and that you will be asked to wait to receive your vaccine to allow others to be vaccinated first.

 Q. Do I have to get both the flu vaccine and the COVID-19 vaccine?

 A. A seasonal flu vaccine will not protect you from COVID-19.
 Being infected with both the flu and COVID-19 at the same time could lead to a more severe illness, which is why it is more important now than ever to get the flu vaccine.

 Q. Is a COVID-19 vaccine safe?

 A. The U.S. vaccine safety system is a deliberate and multi-phase process to ensure all vaccines are as safe as possible.
 Safety is a top priority.
 Vaccine candidates conduct clinical trials with many thousands of study participants to generate scientific data and other information for the FDA to determine their safety and effectiveness.